sevenofnull/phishing_detection/README.md

 Just for clarification, this will help to catch mass phishing emails.
 Not customized for you (your company).

-If it sounds like a duck,
+If it looks like a duck,
-walk like a duck and
+walks like a duck and
 sounds like a duck.
 Hover over the link...
 It's a phish.

+The list will be updated every now and then

 ## Subject contains the following regex